Thursday 20th October 2022 - Fire Safety Assembly and Workshops

 The children at Ludwell Primary School were very lucky to be visited by the author, Gillian Cross.
 Gillian Cross is a British author of children's books.
 She won the 1990 Carnegie Medal for Wolf and the 1992 Whitbread Children's Book Award for The Great Elephant Chase.
 She also wrote The Demon Headmaster series of books that were later turned into a television series by the BBC.

 Gillian gave an assembly where she told us all about how she started to think up stories and then each class had a workshop with Gillian where she helped children to create stories from mystery items in a bag.
-Finally, she opened our new library and signed copies of her books from the Deom Headteacher series for the children.
-Thank you to Gillian for a wonderful morning and to Phyllis Wolff for helping to organise this very special time for the children at Ludwell.
+Finally, she opened our new library and signed copies of her books from the Demon Headteacher series for the children.

 SAVED Project Assembly